andrasq/node-qpubs/Pubsub.md

 ### sub.openSubscription( topic, subId, [options,] [deliver(messages, ack(err)),] callback(err) )

 Manage the subscription identified by `subId`.
 Can create and listen to subscriptions.
-The subscription id must be unique, even across different topics; the topic name is present for symmetry but is used only if creating a new subscription.
+The subscription id must be unique, even across different topics.
+The topic name is present for symmetry with the other calls, but is used only if creating a new subscription.
 The `callback` is used to report success status.

 If provided, arrange for `deliver` to be called with batches of the messages sent to `topic`.
 When unsubscribed, store the messages in the subscription identified by `subId` for delivery later.